rotundasoftware/parcelify/readme.markdown

 `pkg` has these properties:

+* `pkg.isParcel` - whether the package is a parcel
 * `pkg.package` - the package.json contents
 * `pkg.assets` - an array of assets paths declared in `pkg`
 * `pkg.id` - the package.json identifier from